|

 - To act in a timely manner and ensure that reviewers do so as well.

-Editor Guidelines (in no specific order)
+Editor Guidelines

-Editors are invited by the EiC to supervise the review of papers.
-An editor can expect to supervise the review of four to five new submissions in a year (based on the current rate of new submissions).
+- Editors are assigned by the EiC to supervise the review of papers.
+An editor can expect to handle four to five papers per year (based on the current rate of new submissions).
+Only in very rare circumstances this number will be exceeded.
+This does not concern theme or special section editors who handle all associated papers.

 - Reviewers should be asked to complete reviews within 6 weeks.
 It is possible that an expert reviewer may require more time.
 The granting of extensions is at the discretion of the editor.
 The relative weight of the reviewer's comments and the need to provide authors' with timely results should be considered when making extension decisions.
 In some cases it may be better to invite another expert reviewer who can provide a more timely review.